HomeNetworkVPCHow to

 How to view the resource’s IP address

-When you attach a resource to a Private Network, it is automatically assigned an IPv4 and IPv6 address on that network.
-This is assigned from the CIDR block defined at the time of the Private Network’s creation.
+When you attach a resource to a Private Network, it gets a private IPv4 address on that network (and also an IPv6 address, if supported by the resource).
+Private IPs are assigned from the CIDR block defined at the time of the Private Network’s creation, either via auto-assignment or specification of a particular reserved IP.

-The IP allocated when you attach the resource remains stable for as long as the resource is attached to the Private Network, and does not risk changing even across reboots and long poweroffs.
-The IP is lost only when you delete the resource or detach it from the Private Network.
+No matter whether it is auto-allocated or pre-reserved, the IP remains stable for as long as the resource is attached to the Private Network, and does not risk changing even across reboots and long poweroffs.
+An auto-allocated IP is lost only when you delete the resource or detach it from the Private Network.
+Reserved IPs remain reserved even after you delete the resource or detach it from the Private Network, until you release the address.

 It can also be viewed via the Private Networks tab of the resource’s own dashboard.